cmgoold/abayestest/README.md

 # ABayes

-ABayes is a small Python package for performing Bayesian AB testing.
+ABayes is a lightweight Python package for performing Bayesian AB testing.
 Computations are run using [Stan]( https://mc-stan.org
 ) via [`cmdstanpy`](
 https://github.com/stan-dev/cmdstanpy
-) and [`jinja2`](
+), and [`jinja2`](
 https://github.com/pallets/jinja/
 ) is used
-as a backend templating engine to construct the Stan model files dynamically.
+as a backend templating engine to construct the Stan model files.

 ## Installation